-Further down on the shore, still within the influence of the pipe discharge, the following species were identified: the molluscs Haustrum scobina (very abundant), Melagraphia aethiops, Turbo smaragdus, Cominella maculosa, Cellana radians, Cellana ornata, Xenostrobus pulex and Sypharochiton pelliserpentis, barnacles Chamaesipho sp and Epopella plicata., and the polychaete worm Spirobranchus cariniferus.
-Algae included coralline turf (abundant in pools), Hormosira banksii (very abundant), Notheia anomala, Gelidium caulacantheum, and Ralfsia sp.
-These species are similar to what would be expected at this elevation on the shore (Photograph 6).
+Further down on the shore, still within the influence of the pipe discharge, the following species were identified: molluscs Haustrum scobina (very abundant), M. aethiops (very abundant), Chiton glaucus, C. radians, C. ornata, Diloma sp., barnacles Chamaesipho sp. and Epopella plicata, crustacean Petrolisthes elongatus and the polychaete worms Spirobranchus cariniferus and Spirobis sp..
+Red algae included C. officinalis and encrusting coralline algae.
+Brown algae included Hormosira banksii (very abundant), Notheia anomala, and Ralfsia sp.
+The green alga Chaetomorpha aerea was also present.
+The unidentified grey mat and microbial growths were not present in this area on the reef.
+Overall, these species are similar to what would be expected at this elevation on the shore (Photo 5).